hugsy/gef/docs/faq.md

 If you are running an obsolete version, GEF will show a error and message and exit.
 You can still use GDB the normal way.

+Some pre-compiled static binaries for both recent GDB and GDBServer can be downloaded from the [`gdb-static`](https://github.com/hugsy/gdb-static) repository.

 _Note_: although some Ubuntu versions are marked as version 7.7 they are actually compiled with some missing features that will make `GEF` complain of an error.
 Before lodging a bug report, make sure to update your GDB (via APT is